Nikitaksa/Arbovirus_risk_mapping/README.md

 # Arbovirus_risk_mapping
 Arbovirus risk mapping on simulated data as an evaluated exercise for the BING-F-432 course (Introduction à l’épidémiologie spatiale et moléculaire) taught by Simon Dellicour.
+The simulated data corresponds to positive arbovirus cases spread over western europe.
+The objective of the exercise is to realise a risk mapping based on the following environmental variables : ...